-And there are that are popular, such as Samsung, Esaote, Sonosite and more.
+And there are more that are popular, such as Samsung, Esaote, Sonosite and more.

-These all offer high quality equipment that has great value, even as used ultrasound systems.
+These all offer high-quality equipment that has great value, even as used systems.

 Siemens Ultrasound Series

-Siemens ultrasound machines are generally versatile.
-Their series are not split per application and we have therefore split them per performance.
+Siemens ultrasound machines are versatile.
+Their series are not split per application, so instead, we split them per performance.

 GE Ultrasound Series

-For the Voluson and Logiq the sub series are E, which is their high-end models, S that is mid-range, and P, their entry level models.
-For the Vivids it is E, S, and T, where T is their entry level.
+The main ones are Voluson, Vivid, and Logiq.
+Each of these series is further divided into subseries.
+For the Voluson and Logiq, the subseries are E, which is their high-end models, S that is mid-range, and P, their entry-level models.
+For the Vivids it is E, S, and T, where T is their entry-level.

-Models in this series include the Voluson S6, E8 and E10, and the portable ultrasounds Voluson I and Voluson E.
+The Voluson Series is dedicated to OB/GYN and women’s health.
+It includes models such us the Voluson E6, Voluson E8, and Voluson E10, and the portable ultrasounds Voluson I and Voluson E.

-Hereby, it is good for radiology, breast, interventional and more.
+The Logiq Series is for general imaging.
+Hereby, it is good for radiology, breast, interventional, and more.

-The series consist of several models including: Logiq E9, P7 and the portable Logiq E.
+The series consists of several models including Logiq E9, P7, and the portable Logiq E.

 GE has also created the Venue series for point of care ultrasound machines and the Versana ultrasound series for dedicated urology care.